flaturtha/CharlieChan/_murderwiki/complete-history-of-the-mystery.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The First Serialized Mystery Stories &amp; the Advent of the Mystery Magazine
+### The First Serialized Mystery Stories &amp; the Advent of the Mystery Magazine
+{: .chaptertitle }

 As the demand for more stories increased from the poor and middle class readers, publishers began to print what became known as the penny dreadfuls, or penny bloods.